ccrowell-kr/Android-Interview-Test/README.md

 You may use any 3rd party tools to finish this app, but there are a number of libraries already included in the project for convenience.
 Making use of these pre-included libraries is optional:

-- Dagger Hilt, with several few classes already bound to the graph
+- Dagger Hilt, with several classes already bound to the graph
 - A networking stack with Retrofit, OkHttp, and Moshi
-- Glide image loader
+- Glide image loader (XML)
+- Coil image loader (Compose)
 - Android ViewModels, Lifecycle, and LiveData (KTX versions)
 - Kotlin Coroutines Android
 - RxAndroid 3 (and thus RxJava 3 also)

-Feel free to reference outside documentation during the test.
+Feel free to reference any outside documentation during the test.

 ## XKCD's Comic API